Cooya/Express-Visitor-Counter/README.md

 ## Tests

-The tests will use Mocha and require MongoDB to be launched.
+The tests will use Mocha and require MongoDB to be running.

 ```bash
 npm test